ndilekli/covid-19-risk-map/README.md

 8. Each raster is read into a numpy array, and the calculations described above are carried out.
 9. The result is saved as a raster named “covid-risk.tif”.

+# Setup
+The script is written in Python, and it can be run as simple as the following command, after everything else is setup:

+python covid19RiskMap.py

+There is a large number of libraries used by the script, and they need be installed either by conda or pip.
+Interested parties are encouraged to install [conda/Anaconda][https://docs.conda.io/projects/conda/en/latest/user-guide/install/] and setup an environment  using the following commands and the [covid-env.txt](covid-env.txt) file included in the repo.
+This should be the easiest setup.

+conda create --name covid --file covid-env.txt

+This command should download all the necessary libraries required to run the script.

+Finally run the following to obtain the “covid-risk.tif” file which includes geographic coordinates:

+python covid19RiskMap.py

+### Note
+It seems like the package "wget" needs to be installed using pip due to some version related issues

+pip install wget

 # Visualization

 For the screenshots I used ArcGIS Pro, but an open source solution like QGIS can be easily deployed, as well.
 I am currently working on making the visualization on Jupyter Notebooks.
 Ideally the user would be able to zoom into portions of the final map.